 Prevention is Better Than The Cure - Top Tips for Maintaining Your Tyres

 You can’t just put a new set of tyres on your car and then forget about them.
 A new set of tyres requires care and attention - both to ensure the longevity of your set of tyres but also to improve the safety and fuel efficiency of your car.
 Failure to look after your tyres can cause many problems and increase the cost to you associated with driving a car - you’ll spend more on petrol and have to upgrade your tyres more often.
-This article contains some great tips on how to maintain your private or fleet car tyres.
+This article contains some great tips on how to maintain your private or fleet truck tyres.

 Make sure you regularly check the air pressure Each car and each tyre brand has recommendations for tyre pressure.
 These recommendations balance comfort, safety and fuel efficiency.
 Driving your tyres without the correct pressure damages your tyres and means that you will have to replace them more regularly.
 Driving with properly inflated tyres improves the safety of you and your family, saves you money and makes your drive more comfortable.